puppetlabs/puppet-docs/source/pe/2.0/install_automated.markdown

 Although you can use literal strings in an answer file for one-off installations, you should fill certain variables dynamically with bash subshells if you want your answer files to be reusable.

-To run a subshell that will return the output of its command, use either the the `$()` notation...
+To run a subshell that will return the output of its command, use either the `$()` notation...

     q_puppetagent_certname=$(hostname -f)